-Answer: EMS was launched in 1979 in order to (i) establish a zone of monetary stability in Europe, (ii) coordinate exchange rate policies against the non-EMS currencies, and (iii) pave the way for the eventual European monetary union.
+Answer: EMS was launched in 1979 in order to (i) establish a zone of monetary stability in Europe, (ii) coordinate exchange rate policies against the non-EMS currencies, and (iii) pave the way for the eventual European Monetary Union.
 The main instruments of EMS are the European Currency Unit (ECU) and the Exchange Rate Mechanism (ERM).
 Like SDR, the ECU is a basket currency constructed as a weighted average of currencies of EU member countries.
 The ECU works as the accounting unit of EMS and plays an important role in the workings of the ERM.
 The ERM is the procedure by which EMS member countries manage their exchange rates.
 The ERM is based on a parity grid system, with parity grids first computed by defining the par values of EMS currencies in terms of the ECU.
+These par values are called the ECU central rates.
 If a country's ECU market exchange rate diverges from the central rate by as much as the maximum allowable deviation, the country has to adjust its policies to maintain its par values relative to other currencies.
 EMS achieved a complete monetary union in 1999 when the common European currency, the euro, was adopted.

 - 9. There are arguments for and against the alternative exchange rate regimes. - a.
-List the advantages of the flexible exchange rate regime. - b.
-Criticize the flexible exchange rate regime from the viewpoint of the proponents of the fixed exchange rate regime. - c.
-Rebut the above criticism from the viewpoint of the proponents of the flexible exchange rate regime.
+List the advantages of flexible exchange rates. - b.
+Criticize flexible exchange rates from the viewpoint of the proponents of fixed exchange rates. - c.
+Rebut the above criticism from the viewpoint of the proponents of flexible exchange rates.

+Answer:
-Answer: a.
-The advantages of the flexible exchange rate system include: (I) automatic achievement of balance of payments equilibrium and (ii) maintenance of national policy autonomy.

-b.
-If exchange rates are fluctuating randomly, that may discourage international trade and encourage market segmentation.
-This, in turn, may lead to suboptimal allocation of resources.
+- a.
+The advantages of the flexible exchange rate system include: - i. automatic achievement of balance of payments equilibrium - ii. maintenance of national policy autonomy. - b.
+If exchange rates fluctuate randomly, that may discourage international trade and encourage market segmentation.
+This, in turn, may lead to suboptimal allocation of resources. - c.

-c.
 Economic agents can hedge exchange risk by means of forward contracts and other techniques.
 They don't have to bear it if they choose not to.
 In addition, under a fixed exchange rate regime, governments often restrict international trade in order to maintain the exchange rate.
 This is a self-defeating measure.
-What's good about the fixed exchange rate if international trade need to be restricted?
+What's good about the fixed exchange rate if international trade needs to be restricted? - 10.
+Discuss the criteria for a 'good' international monetary system.